 Working away from the office also means you’re more likely to become self-reliant and be more proactive in seeking the answers to problems or queries on your own.
-You may find that in doing a simple Google search, you can find the answers you seek just as quickly as you would after asking for help from colleagues.
+You may find that a quick Google search will give you the answers you need just as quickly as you would after asking for help from colleagues.

-Those of you with flexible jobs have the added advantage of being able to work the hours that suit you (as long as you meet your deadlines).
+Those of you with flexible jobs have the added advantage of working the hours that suit you (as long as you meet your deadlines).
 This is useful for night owls, as they can still work their eight-hour shift without having to start at 8am.

-If, however, you have to work within specific work hours like most 9-5 jobs, remote working means you have the freedom to use your break times however you choose!
-Instead of wasting time queuing up in the communal kitchen to use the microwave to heat a disappointing can of soup, you can use your lunch hour to practice your guitar, take an energising power nap, or go for a jog around the local park (maintaining social distancing rules).
+If you have to work within specific work hours like most 9-5 jobs remote working means you have the freedom to use your break times however you choose!
+Instead of wasting time queuing up in the communal kitchen to use the microwave to heat a disappointing can of soup, you can use your lunch hour to practise your guitar, take an energising power nap, or go for a jog around the local park (maintaining social distancing rules).
 This way, you’re more likely to return to work feeling more refreshed.

 Another advantage of remote working means you can spend more time with loved ones and have the flexibility to deal with home responsibilities around your work schedule.

-As the old saying goes ‘You can’t choose your family’ – the same goes for your work colleagues.
+As the old saying goes, ‘You can’t choose your family’.
+The same goes for your work colleagues.
 Working from home means you can avoid any negative gossip and idle chatting that emits from the office environment, and you no longer need to have your day ruined by that strange guy in Sales who believes that subtle insults are a form of banter.
-Remote working allows you to focus and concentrate on your projects without being distracted by colleagues and surrounding conflicts, which can create a more positive and healthier environment overall.
+Remote working allows you to focus and concentrate on your projects without being distracted by colleagues and surrounding conflicts, creating a more positive and healthier environment overall.

 Staying in touch with your teammates when working away from them becomes much more important when working remotely.
 Rather than popping over to a colleague’s desk to ask a quick question, you can email, video chat or ping an instant message to them instead.
-This form of communication can be more beneficial, as it allows you to refine your thoughts and questions before you make contact, which saves time during conversations and ensures all information is concise and relevant
+This form of communication can be more beneficial as it allows you to refine your thoughts and questions before making contact, which saves time during conversations and ensures all information is concise and relevant.

 Remote working means you will reduce your travel to and from the office and automatically decrease your carbon footprint.
-The beauty of working from home means you can recycle to your heart's content and have more control over how green your business is.
+The beauty of working from home means you can recycle and have more control over how green your business is.

 As you can see, working from home has many advantages from greater job satisfaction, flexibility, fewer interruptions from work colleagues to zero commuting, however regardless of this, how effectively you work from home purely depends on your personal work preferences.
 There are many ways you can customise your workspace at home to feel just as formal and productive as the office environment.

-Many of our students are now taking advantage of our virtual learning courses and can fit their studies in more easily around their current working-from-home situation.
-If you looking to upskill in your current role or are considering a career change altogether, get in touch with our friendly team today for more information on our range of virtual learning courses and study advice.
+Many of our students are now taking advantage of our virtual learning courses, as they can easily fit their studies around their current working-from-home situation.
+If you're looking to upskill in your current role or are considering a career change altogether, get in touch with our friendly team today for more information on our range of virtual learning courses and study advice.